 I often find myself falling back on chicken-based meals for my family as I know they will like it, but sometimes I want to make something a bit different to keep them on their toes.

-My kids loved this slow cooker teriyaki beef (admittedly I served it without the chilli and spring onions for them!), and for us this meal made a tasty change from the usual mid-week meals.
+My kids love this slow cooker teriyaki beef, and for us this meal makes a tasty change from the usual mid-week meals.

-The house smelt great all afternoon while this cooked away.
+The house smells great all afternoon while this cooked away.

 What is teriyaki